+Cyberbullying leaves thousands of kids in the UK too frightened to go to school, depressed and in some cases 'suicidal'.
 Cyberbullying is on the rise as more and more children have mobile phones and access to the internet.

-Cyberbullying leaves thousands of kids in the UK too frightened to go to school, depressed and in some cases ‘suicidal’.
 It might seem like cyberbullying is difficult to beat – because cyberbullies are less likely to be caught in the act – but there are steps you can take to help protect your child.

 What is cyberbullying?

 Cyberbullying means sending unpleasant messages via text, email or social networking sites such as Facebook, Instagram or Snapchat.
 It’s just as serious as other types of bullying and it can happen 24 hours a day.